 Doors open at 15h30.

-Stéphane Galland & Adriaan Van de Velde (Pomrad): 21h50
+Stéphane Galland & Adriaan Van de Velde: 21h50

-Your ticket gives access to all concerts of this festival day.
-This is a standing festival day with different price categories (golden circle and standard).
+Your ticket gives you access to all concerts of this festival day.
+This is a seated festival day with different price categories (A+, A, B & C).
 More info about the categories can be found here.

 In the past, Stéphane Galland worked with big names like Ibrahim Maalouf, Zap Mama and Ozark Henry, and he also made it his business of working with the best musicians from different cultures – from India across the Balkans to Africa.
 But the drummer is without a doubt most famous as a founding member of Aka Moon, one of the most talked-about jazz bands in Belgian music history.
 Galland is celebrating his fiftieth birthday this year, but his sound is still ageless.
 Over the years he has developed his own unique rhythmic approach by connecting the different musical traditions in which he has worked.
 At Gent Jazz Festival, he will demonstrate that with three different sets under the name Rhythmology: one with his project (the mystery of) KEM, one with Malcolm Braff and one with Adriaan Van de Velde (Pomrad).